tom--/Collation-to-Charset-Table/README.md

 the Supplementary Multilingual Plane now, where emoticons and other fun stuff live.
 Where utf8_general_ci was OK a decade ago, utf8mb4_unicode_ci is *de rigueur* now.

-The Collation-to-Charset-Table tools got more complex to help me cope.
+Collation-to-Charset-Table is more complex now to help me cope.
+I need the new features to analyze and understand collations and to help automate the exclusions I need.

-But I don't really know what I'm doing and I could use your help, if you have any to give.
+But I don't really know what I'm doing (I no internationalization expert) and I could use your help, if you have any to give.

 If you have any comments or thoughts, please use the Github issue tracker.
 Even if you just used the tool I'd like to hear about it: